 Sarah M. Hall

 Sarah is senior counsel in the firm’s Business Litigation practice and a member of the White Collar Criminal Practice, Internal Investigations & Government Enforcement group.
-An experienced former federal prosecutor, she represents corporations and individuals in government investigations of alleged violations of the securities, commodities, anti-fraud, procurement and health care laws.
-Her practice encompasses the representation of financial institutions, public companies and individuals before the U.S. Department of Justice, U.S. Securities and Exchange Commission, U.S. Commodity Futures Trading Commission, Federal Reserve, CME Group and other government entities and self-regulatory organizations.
+An experienced former federal prosecutor, she represents corporations and individuals in government investigations and prosecutions of alleged violations of the securities, commodities, anti-fraud, procurement, FCPA and health care laws.